initialcapacity/cloudflare-workers-starter/README.md

 # Cloudflare Workers Starter

-A starter app to deploy to [Cloudflare Workers](https://developers.cloudflare.com/workers/).
+A starter app that deploys a web application, authentication proxy, and background worker to [Cloudflare Workers](https://developers.cloudflare.com/workers/).

+- Authentication
+- Web app
+- Background worker

+## Technology stack

+This codebase is written Typescript and runs on the [Cloudflare Workers runtime](https://developers.cloudflare.com/workers/runtime-apis/web-standards/), an [open source runtime](https://github.com/cloudflare/workerd) similar to the [Web Workers API](https://developer.mozilla.org/en-US/docs/Web/API/Worker/Worker) which differs from what runs on Node or your browser.
+It uses components from [Worker Tools](https://workers.tools/) for routing and templating.
+The codebase is tested with Vitest and builds and deploys with [Wrangler](https://developers.cloudflare.com/workers/wrangler/).
+A [GitHub action](https://github.com/initialcapacity/workers-starter) builds a zip atrifact and deploys it to Cloudflare Workers.
-See it in action at [starterapp.work](https://starterapp.work).
+See the starter in action at [starterapp.work](https://starterapp.work) (login required).

 ## Run tests